phalcon-orphanage/docs/en/db-layer.md

 );
 ```

 When using numeric placeholders, you will need to define them as integers i.e. 1 or 2.
 In this case '1' or '2' are considered strings and not numbers, so the placeholder could not be successfully replaced.
-With any adapter data are automatically escaped using [PDO Quote](https://secure.php.net/manual/en/pdo.quote.php).
+With any adapter data are automatically escaped using [PDO Quote][pdo_quote].

 This function takes into account the connection charset, so its recommended to define the correct charset in the connection parameters or in your database server configuration, as a wrong charset will produce undesired effects when storing or retrieving data.